Overview of the 7 Days Culture Safari in Uganda with Gorilla trekking

 Embark on the Batwa Heritage trail exploration after breakfast.
 You connect to Mgahinga Park headquarters Ntebeko and get briefed before starting the trek to the forest following the Batwa trail in the company of Batwa guides detailing their great heritage embedded in their ancient home.
 You learn their wild honey harvesting means, the traditional medical plants, the tree houses, the hunting techniques, the edible roots and plants before arriving at Garama Cave which was the central place for their converging while still in the forest.
 The Batwa chief used to reside here.
 At cave, the Batwa women will treat you to impressive performances including their ancient songs.
 It is a moment of wonder and deep exploration into the Batwa culture that is at stake of fading away.
 The Batwa trail takes 6 – 7 hours after which you retire for relaxation at the lodge, dinner and overnight.

 After breakfast, cross the border to Rwanda driving past the impressive settlements of the Banyarwanda, their building styles, crops grown and the animals kept before arriving in Kigali to catch up with your afternoon flight.
 Driving to Kisoro would be easier than driving back to Kampala but if you wish to end your safari in Kampala, there is no problem.
-End of the 7 Days Culture Safari in Uganda with Gorilla trekking
+End of the 7 Days Culture Safari in Uganda

 |DEPARTURE/RETURN LOCATION||Entebbe International Airport|